bigby-framework/bigby/README.md

 - 🐙 Code: [bigby-framework/bigby](https://github.com/bigby-framework/bigby)
 - 🐦 Twitter: [@BigbyFramework](https://twitter.com/bigbyframework)

-## Features
+## Features / Progress

-- Written in TypeScript, use it with any flavor of JavaScript
+- [x] Written in TypeScript, use it with any flavor of JavaScript.
-- Use it to build 2D (via [PIXI.js](https://www.pixijs.com/)) or 3D (via [Babylon.js](https://www.babylonjs.com/)) games
-- Out of the box support for audio, game controllers, VR/AR and more
-- Clean Entity and Behavior based design
+- [x] Build super-high-performance 2D games (powered by Pixi.js)
+- [x] Simple resource loading
+- [x] Spritesheet support
+- [ ] 2D physics
+- [ ] Spatial audio
+- [ ] Game controller support

+## Planned for the future:

+- [ ] 3D support

 ## Contributing

 Bigby is split into various small-ish packages, all of which are developed in sync within a Lerna-powered monorepo.
 To get started, clone the repository, and run the following commands:

 ```
 yarn install  # installs all dependencies
-yarn build:all  # performs an initial build of all packages
+yarn build    # performs an initial build of all packages
 yarn dev      # fires up dev/watch mode for everything
 ```